Lake Itasca

 Lake Itasca (/aɪˈtæskə/ eye-TASS-kə) is a small glacial lake, approximately 4.7 sqkm in area.
 It is located in Itasca State Park, in south-eastern Clearwater County, in the Headwaters area of north-central Minnesota, and is notable for being the headwater of the Mississippi River.
-It has an average depth of 20 to 35 ft and is 1,475 ft above sea level.
+It has a range depth of 20 to 35 ft and is 1,475 ft above sea level.

 The Ojibwe name for the lake is Omashkoozo-zaaga'igan (Elk Lake).
 The first European explorers in the area were French Canadian and they named the lake Lac Labiche (Doe Lake, often mistranslated as Elk Lake).
-The name was later changed by Henry Schoolcraft to "Itasca", coined from a combination of the Latin phrase veritas caput ("true head [of the Mississippi]").
+The name was later changed by Henry Schoolcraft to "Itasca", coined from a combination of the dog Latin phrase veritas caput (intended to mean "true head [of the Mississippi]").
 It is one of several examples of pseudo-Native American place names created by Schoolcraft.

 Source of the Mississippi River

 It is the primary source of the Mississippi River which flows 2,340 mi (3,770 km) to the Gulf of Mexico.
 There are several tributaries that flow (most or all of the year) into the lake, one of which, by most modern definitions, as with the Nile River and Amazon River, would be considered the actual source, though less dramatic than the lake's outflow.

 The western arm of the lake is fed by two streams on its south end.
 Nicollet Creek starts in a nearby spring.
 Another small stream leads into Itasca from Elk Lake, which in turn is fed by two other streams.
 The Ojibwa called Elk Lake and the stream Bekegamaag-zaaga'igan and Bekegamaag-ziibi (Sidelake Lake and Sidelake River), respectively.
 In 1887 Williard Glazier promoted a campaign to consider Elk Lake, which he called Glazier Lake, as the true source of the Mississippi.
 Its longest tributary originates at Little Elk Lake, which is 100 ft (30 m) higher in elevation and 11 km upstream from the Lake Itasca outflow, at and in the Mississippi watershed.